papa-smurph/xbt-external_backup_tool/README.md

 # xbt-external_backup_tool
-XBT -- External Backup Tool (Version 3.0)
+XBT -- External Backup Tool (Version 4.0)

 1. Description:

  XBT is a program that makes keeping all of your user data safely backed up on a dedicated External USB drive easy.
-XBT works with Ubuntu 16.04 onward and the Linux Mint 18.x series and up.
-It also works with Debian 9 "Stretch" and  distributions based on Debian like Linux Mint Debian Edition 3 "Cindy," and MX Linux.

-2. Installation:
+2. Installation on Debian based systems:

- Unaip the file 'xbt_3.0.deb' and put it anywhere you wish.
-If you are working with a gra[hic desktop environment, simply drag on to the desktop and then double ckick it.
+ Unzip the file 'xbt.deb' and put it anywhere you wish.
+If you are working with a graphic desktop environment, simply drag on to the desktop and then double ckick it.
 Your distribution's deb package installer should open up and install it automatically.